 Have acne-prone skin that’s also super sensitive?
-You might want something more simple instead that won’t react negatively with your skin.
+You might want something more simple instead that won’t cause even more skin issues.
 This minimalist foundation powder from Lily Lolo has just the bare essentials you need for a flawless, airbrushed complexion, and no extra ingredients that could possibly clog your pores.
 This award-winning formula contains four simple ingredients for smooth coverage.
-Fine mica blurs the appearance of blemishes and fine lines, and reflects light for a naturally radiant finish.
+Fine mica blurs blemishes and fine lines, and reflects light for a naturally glow.

 Tinted “Un” Powder from RMS Beauty

-If you love the simplicity of Lily Lolo’s award-winning mineral foundation, but prefer a slightly more matte look instead, you’ll prefer this tinted powder from RMS Beauty.
+If you love the simplicity of Lily Lolo’s award-winning mineral foundation but prefer a slightly more matte look, you’ll love this tinted powder from RMS Beauty.
 In addition to mica, it contains silica that aids in oil absorption a bit more, and creates a silky texture that still lets skin breathe.
 This foundation powder provides just the right amount of coverage for a naturally flawless finish.

 Fruit Pigmented Powder Foundation from 100% Pure